kripesh101/injected/README.md

 ## Mission Detail File

 The `mission_details.txt` file sets the outline for your mission.
 Each line in the file is a sequence of your mission.
-There are 3 types of supported sequences:
+There are 4 types of supported sequences:

 ### `TRANSITION`
 The specified image file will be loaded and shown to the user, until the user presses `Left-click`.
 The next sequence will be played after a 2 second fade.
 The image file should be of ratio **16:9**.
 The idea is to use these transitions for storytelling.

 Format: `TRANSITION <image file path>`

+### `MUSIC`
+The specified music track will start playing, until another `MUSIC` sequence is reached.
+Having multiple `MUSIC` sequences is handy if you want to use different music tracks for dialogue and gameplay, for example.
+Similarly, use this if you want different music tracks for each level.

+This is the only way to get music working in INJECTED!, so you must have at least one `MUSIC` sequence (preferably at the start of the mission details file) if you want a track to be played during your mission.

+Format: `MUSIC <music file path>`\
+Supported Files: `ogg` and `wav` formats

 ### `LEVEL`
 A level will be loaded from the specified folder.
 The level will be playable until all enemies are killed, or until the player dies.
 If all enemies are killed, the next sequence will be played after a 2 second fade.
 If the player dies instead, the restart menu will show up, allowing the user to choose from 3 options: